yiisoft/yii2/docs/guide/start-hello.md

 ```

 In the above code, the `say` action is defined as a method named `actionSay` in `SiteController`.
-Yii uses the prefix `action` to differentiate action methods from non-action methods in the class.
+Yii uses the prefix `action` to differentiate action methods from non-action methods in a controller class.
 The name after the `action` prefix is treated as the ID of the corresponding action.

-> Info: Actions defined by action methods are called *inline actions*.
-Yii will create an [[yii\base\InlineAction|InlineAction]]
-  object during runtime which will call the corresponding action method to handle a request.
+> Info: Action IDs are in lower case.
+If an action ID has multiple words, they should be concatenated by dashes,
+  e.g., `create-comment`.
+Action method names are derived from action IDs by removing dashes from the IDs,
+  turning the first letter in each word into upper case, and prefixing them with `action`.
+For example,
+  the action ID `create-comment` corresponds to the action method name `actionCreateComment`.

 The action method takes a parameter `$message` which defaults to `"Hello"`.
 When the application
-receives a request and determines the `say` action is responsible to handle the request, it will
+receives a request and determines that the `say` action is responsible for handling the request, it will
 populate this parameter with the same named parameter found in the request.

-Within the action method, the [[yii\web\Controller::render()|render()]] method is called which
+Within the action method, [[yii\web\Controller::render()|render()]] is called to render
-renders a [view](structure-views.md) named `say` and passes along the `message` parameter.
-The rendering
+a [view](structure-views.md) named `say`.
+The `message` parameter is also passed to the view
-result is returned by the action method, which will be taken by the application and displayed to the end user.
+so that it can be echoed there.
+The rendering result is returned by the action method, which will be taken
+by the application and displayed to the end user.

 Creating a View
 ---------------

 [Views](structure-views.md) are scripts that you write to compose response content.
-For the "Hello" task, you will create a `say` view which echoes the `message` parameter
-passed from the `say` action when it calls `render()`:
+For the "Hello" task, you will create a `say` view to echo the `message` parameter received from the action method:

 ```php
 <?php